namanrjpt/raycast-extensions/README.md

     ````

     This will create 10 `.txt` files with the names of animals and add relevant content related to that animal inside that file.

+4. **Static Quotes**
+    This is a simple extension that randomly selects a quote from `quotes.json` and displays it in the subtitle of the extension after the extension name.